More Details by Examples

 Custom Functions

-For martingale and grid plans, we can use these kinds of functions like MartingaleAttempt which shows the number of attempts or grid profits.
-You can use them only in martingale and grid expression, nowhere else.
+Custom functions are used for martingale and grid strategies, such as MartingaleAttempt, which shows the number of attempts or grid profits.
+These functions are only usable in martingale and grid expressions.

 Cross Functions